pamyoak1/Victory-Christian-Center-Site/README.md

 # Victory-Christian-Center-Site
 local church site
 I made this site with bootstrap.
-I have another file with the bootstrap files that need to be downloaded within the same file as the site's files in order to see the entire website.
+I added the file for bootstrap but I am not sure if it will show up the right way.
+If not please let me know.

 I put together the entire Site on my own.
 It took me about 4 days to get the entire site finished.
 The pictures and some of the content